Brazil's Lula to meet Biden on Friday at White House

 Brazil's Foreign Ministry said support for democracy, human rights and the environment will be at the center of Lula's agenda in Washington.

-Brazil is also eager for more countries to contribute to the billion-dollar Amazon Fund started by Germany and Norway to fund rainforest conservation and sustainable development.
+Brazil is also eager for more countries to contribute to the Amazon Fund started by Germany and Norway to back protection of the rainforest and sustainable development projects.

-Lula's delegation includes Environment Minister Marina Silva, as well as Finance Minister Fernando Haddad and Racial Equality Minister Anielle Franco.
+The Biden administration is looking into joining the $1.3 billion fund, the two U.S. officials confirmed to Reuters.

-Brazil reinforced its commitment to protecting the Amazon rainforest this week by launching by an enforcement operation against illegal gold miners that have devastated the Yanomami indigenous reservation in northern Brazil.
+A U.S. contribution to the Brazilian-administered fund would underline the resetting of ties between the two countries after the recent period of frosty relations.

 Lula's predecessor relaxed environmental protections, encouraging mining and logging in the Amazon and allowing deforestation in the region to hit a 15-year high.